 Take Roung Pream for example.
 She’s a 35-year-old single mother of six living in Cambodia.
 Life was hard for her and her children.

-Lack of an education limited Pream’s employment opportunities.
+Lack of education limited Pream’s employment opportunities.
 That left her unable to feed her children properly or send them to school.

 The children were often sick.
 It’s no wonder.
 Diseases lurked in the family’s only water source.
 The community didn’t value cleanliness, and they threw garbage everywhere.